ArKaRaShi/git-commands-workshop/README.md

 ```
 git push origin main
 ```
+You will see an error.

-If you use Linux/Mac, you need to use.
+So if you use Linux/Mac, You need a key to authenticate.
+Let's use this command to generate both private and public key.

 ```sh
 ssh-keygen -o -t rsa -C <"gmail">